afep/globant-datachallenge/README.md

 ![swagger-spec.png](images/swagger-spec.png)
 _Description: Displaying swagger document._

-### Security with jwt
+### Security with JWT

-To be able to use the end points, you need first to create a token, I used postman to create the request but you can use your favorite tool.
+To enable to use the endpoints, you need first to create a token, I used postman to create the request but you can use your favorite tool.

-You need to use the GET /login end point, go to the Authorization tab, select the "Basic Auth" option and add the user and password as shown:
+You need to use the GET /login endpoint, go to the Authorization tab, select the "Basic Auth" option and add the user and password as shown:

 ![request-jwt-token.png](images/request-jwt-token.png)
-_Description: Displaying the way to use the login end point to generate a token._
+_Description: Displaying the way to use the login endpoint to generate a token._

 Note:

 - Please copy the token for further use.
-- The token has 30 minutes life time
+- The token has 30 minutes lifetime

-### Accesing end points
+### Accessing endpoints

-This is an standard process, but I added a brief explanation for the POST /upload end point as a reference
+This is a standard process, but I added a brief explanation for the POST /upload endpoint as a reference.

-First you need to set the token, go to the Authorization tab, select the "Bearer token" option and add the token received from the /login end point in the previous section as shown:
+First, you need to set the token, go to the Authorization tab, select the "Bearer token" option and, add the token received from the /login end point in the previous section as shown:

 ![set-bearer-token.png](images/set-bearer-token.png)
-_Description: Displaying the way to use the set the token for any end point._
+_Description: Displaying the way to use the set token for any endpoint._

-After setting the toke, you can configure the specific parameters or elements requerid for the end point (as you can validate in the swagger document), for the POST /upload end point you need to add a file and a type of file in the Body tab using the "form-data" option:
+After setting the toke, you can configure the specific parameters or elements required for the endpoint (as you can validate in the swagger document), for the POST /upload end point you need to add a file and a type of file in the Body tab using the "form-data" option:

 ![upload-body.png](images/upload-body.png)
 _Description: Displaying the way to add the file and the tipe to load new data in the database._

-You click the "send" botton, and should get a confirmation message like this:
+You click the "send" button, and should get a confirmation message like this:

 ![data-loaded.png](images/data-loaded.png)
 _Description: Displaying the correct message when data is inserted in the database._